 Instructions

-- Bourbon Marinade: In a small bowl, whisk together ¼ cup bourbon, ¼ cup soy sauce, ¼ cup oil, 3 tablespoon brown sugar and 4 cloves minced garlic.
+• Bourbon Marinade: In a small bowl, whisk together 1/4 cup bourbon, 1/4 cup soy sauce, 1/4 cup oil, 3 Tbsp brown sugar and 4 cloves minced garlic.
 Pour over tenderloin, place in a plastic storage bag and chill overnight.

-- To grill: Over medium-high heat sear the meat on all sides for 1-2 minutes.
-Continue to cook on the widest sides for 6-8 minutes depending on the thickness of your tenderloin. [tip: Adjust the cooking time based on the thickness of the tenderloins.]
+• Grill Instructions: Over medium-high heat sear the meat on all sides for 1-2 minutes.
+Continue to cook on the widest sides for 6-8 minutes depending on the thickness of your tenderloin.

 Nutrition